Sign Up TODAY for our FREE Newsletter for UK Residents Sign me up >

 It operates as a discretionary fund providing financial awards to enable disabled people in Scotland and Northern Ireland to live independently.

-The ILF Scotland Transition Fund provides funding for up to one year to support disabled young people aged 16-21 years with the transition after leaving school or children's services.
+The ILF Scotland Transition Fund provides funding for up to one year to support disabled young people aged 16-25 years with the transition after leaving school or children's services.
+It is currently open only to new applicants.

 This includes young people with Autism. learning difficulties, physical disabilities, mental health conditions, hearing or visual impairments.